-The most important step in avoiding infections, in our opinion, is to perform the surgery at a first-rate surgical facility with board certified anesthesiologists and nurses .
+The most important step in avoiding infections, in our opinion, is to perform the surgery at a first-rate surgical facility with board certified anesthesiologists and nurses.
 Patients are given the appropriate intravenous antibiotics coverage throughout the actual surgery and afterwards.
 During the surgery, the skin surface of the patient is cleaned properly.
+If implants are replaced, the doctor changes gloves, and he is the only one who handles the implant in the operating room to ensure total sterility and avoidance of infection.
+After the procedure, our patients are prescribed antibiotics to minimize infection.
 As a result of these extra precautions, our infection rate is minimal.

-Similar to what has been said about ability to breastfeed, loss of nipple sensation is a potential complication.
-Temporary loss of sensation from a “stunned” nerve or a bruised nerve may occur in the time period after surgery, but sensation usually returns within a few weeks, if the patient had sensation in the first place.
+Similar to what has been said about ability to breastfeed, loss of nipple sensation is a potential complication because of the minimum amount of additional dissection, the chance of injuring the nerves to the nipple is rare.
+Temporary loss of sensation from a “stunned” nerve or a bruised nerve may occur in the time period after surgery, but sensation in the vast majority of cases returns within a few weeks.

 Our office will provide a comprehensive post-operative plan to ensure the best possible outcome.
 The plan will include what to expect postoperatively, such as estimated recovery time, pain management, garments or dressings, and anticipated activity level.
 For your safety, we require that an adult stay with you at least the first 24 hours after surgery and drives you to your next day follow-up visit.
 With most procedures, you will be instructed to limit activity for the first week or two, which could include restrictions on driving, prolonged travel and flying.
 In addition, we ask you refrain from exercise until cleared by the physician, usually around four weeks post-op.
 You are asked to refrain from smoking for a minimum of two weeks.
 To optimize healing, we recommend that you eat a high protein diet.
 You should anticipate a variable degree of bruising and swelling, as with any surgical procedure.
 We also offer scar creams at an additional cost to optimize results.